5 Tricks to Make Intermittent Fasting Work Faster

 1. Get Plenty of Potassium

-Potassium is the most important mineral when it comes to fixing problems with insulin in the body.
-As mentioned before, insulin is a hormone behind many common weight, cardiovascular, and memory problems, to name a few.
-We do intermittent fasting to fix these kinds of issues by improving insulin function in the body.
+Potassium is the most important mineral when it comes to fixing problems with Fat Storing Hormone in the body.
+As mentioned before, Fat Storing Hormone is a hormone behind many common weight, cardiovascular, and memory problems, to name a few.
+We do intermittent fasting to fix these kinds of issues by improving Fat Storing Hormone function in the body.
 To support that, potassium is key.

 Unfortunately, not many of us get enough potassium in our daily diets.
 You need 4,700 mg of potassium per day as a minimum.
 That is quite a lot.
 So unless you are already eating lots of large salads or enhancing your diet with potassium, you will probably have a hard time hitting the minimum daily potassium requirement.